musingmaddy/musingmaddy.github.io/content/posts/Daily Schedule/index.md

 ---
 # Mermaid Diagrams

 I was testing mermaid diagrams.
-Mermaid diagrams are awesome.
+Mermaid diagrams are awesome tool to create diagrams.
 I have created daily schedule using it.
 In Realtime it will mark current time with it.

 <!--more-->